26. Edit Richtext¶

 maxlength

-By adding maxlength to the widget’s attributes, we can limit the number of characters to be entered into this text field.
-In the bottom right corner, this will show how many characters can still be entered.
+entered into this text field.
+In the bottom right corner, this will show how many characters can

 placeholder

-By adding placeholder="Some text" to the widget’s attributes, we can add a placeholder to the text field.
-This will disappear as soon as we start typing.
+to the widget’s attributes, we can add a placeholder to the

-21.2.
-Richtext as a Model Field
+26.2.
+Richtext as a Model Field¶

-21.2.1.
-Storing rich text as HTML
+26.2.1.
+Storing rich text as HTML¶

 If the content of such a field shall be rendered inside a Django template, do not forget to mark it as “safe”, either by using the function django.utils.safestring.mark_safe or by using the template filter {{ …|safe }}.

 While this is a quick and fast solution, we shall always keep in mind that storing plain HTML inside a database field, prevents us from transforming the stored information into the final format while rendering.
 This means that the stored HTML is rendered as-is.
-A better alternative is to store that data as JSON.
+A better and more secure alternative is to store that data as JSON.

-21.2.2.
-Storing rich text as JSON
+26.2.2.
+Storing rich text as JSON¶

 Since HTML content has an implicit tree structure, an alternative approach to HTML is to keep this hierarchy unaltered when storing.
 The best suited format for this is JSON.
 This approach has the advantage that HTML is rendered during runtime, allowing to adopt the result as needed.
+It also does not require to sanitize the content, because the JSON structure is only converted to HTML tags allowed by the implementation.

 In this example we use a model with one field for storing the rich text entered by the user: